 What is targeted advertising?

-Targeted advertising is when online ads are specifically targeted for certain individuals based on information collected about their interests, frequent searches, geographical location, and many other factors.
+Targeted advertising (also “targeted marketing”) is when online ads specifically target certain individuals based on information collected about their interests, frequent searches, geographical location, and many other factors.
 It’s also known as “targeted ads” or “focused advertising”.

 What does target advertising look like?

-Target advertising looks just like any ad on the internet.
-But there’s a catch: it’s tailored to you.
+Target advertising looks just like any ad on the internet, but there’s a twist: it’s aimed at you.

-By monitoring our web browsing, advertisers can gather data about the types of websites we go to, the types of products we look at, and other browsing habits and user behavior information.
-They also gather information from social media posts.
+By monitoring our web browsing, advertisers can gather data about the websites we visit, the types of products we look at, and other browsing habits and user behavior information.
+They also collect information from social media posts.

-Ever browsed the web for a product, let’s say a new set of pillows for your bed, and was then flooded with pillow ads a few hours later?
+Have you ever looked online for a new set of pillows and later found yourself flooded with pillow ads?
 That’s targeted advertising at work.

 Types of targeted advertising

-Online advertising, especially targeted advertising, is a hot topic in digital marketing right now.
-The marketing industry is ever-growing and always finding ways to advertise products to consumers with targeted advertising campaigns to increase sales.
+Online advertising, especially targeted advertising, is a hot digital marketing topic.
+The ever-growing marketing industry is always finding ways to advertise products to consumers with targeted advertising campaigns to increase sales.
 So it’s no surprise that the demand for data and the popularity of targeted advertising have led to different types of targeted ads, including:

-Contextual targeting is related to the content of the site.
 Traditional contextual advertising uses automated methods to place ads relevant to a site’s content based on keyword targeting.
 This is as basic as targeted marketing gets.